 - Prototypes and scale models with a premium metallic finish

-- Joint filling and restoration with a metallic look
+- Joint filling and restoration with a metallic appearance

 How to use it

-- Prepare the base resin (polyurethane or epoxy) following the manufacturer's instructions, without mixing the two components yet.
+- Prepare the base resin (polyurethane or epoxy) according to the manufacturer's instructions, without mixing the two components yet.

-- Add the brass powder to component A or to the already prepared resin mixture, at an approximate ratio of between 10% and 50% by weight depending on the desired effect.
-The higher the proportion, the greater the weight and metallic opacity.
+- Add the brass powder to component A or directly to the already prepared resin mixture, at an approximate ratio of 10–30% by weight of the total resin.
+Adjust according to the desired finish and density.

 Usage tips